rmosolgo/graphql-ruby/guides/errors/overview.md

 - Non-null fields may not return `nil`.
 - Interface and union types must resolve objects to types that belong to that interface/union.

 These constraints are part of the GraphQL specification, and when they are violated, it must be addressed somehow.
-Read more in {% internal_link "Invariants", "/errors/invariants" %}.
+Read more in {% internal_link "Type Errors", "/errors/type_errors" %}.

 ## Top-level `"errors"`